opencv/opencv/modules/gpu/doc/per_element_operations.rst

     :param dst: Destination matrix with the same size and type as ``src1``.

-	This function, in contrast to :cpp:func:`divide`, uses a round-down rounding mode.
+	This function, in contrast to :ocv:func:`divide`, uses a round-down rounding mode.

-See Also: :cpp:func:`divide`
+See Also: :ocv:func:`divide`